Addressing Polarization and Unfairness in Performative Prediction

 Many fairness mechanisms have been proposed in supervised learning to mitigate group-wise loss disparity and participation disparity.
-We consider two categories commonly used in the literature: \textit{regularization method} and \textit{sample re-weighting method}, as detailed below. \begin{enumerate}[leftmargin=*,topsep=0cm,itemsep=0cm] \item \textbf{Fairness via regularization:} It adds a regularization/penalty term to the original learning objective function $\mathcal{L}(\boldsymbol{\theta}; \mathcal{D})$, which penalizes the violation of fairness \cite{khan2023fairness, zhang2021unified}.
-The fair objective function is where $\mathcal{P}(\boldsymbol{\theta}; \mathcal{D},\rho)$ is the fair penalty term and the scalar $\rho > 0$ controls the strength of the penalty.
+We consider two categories commonly used in the literature: \textit{regularization method} and \textit{sample re-weighting method}, as detailed below. \begin{enumerate}[leftmargin=*] \item \textbf{Fairness via regularization:} It adds a regularization or penalty term to the original learning objective function $\mathcal{L}(\boldsymbol{\theta}; \mathcal{D})$, which penalizes the violation of fairness \citep{khan2023fairness, zhang2021unified}.
+The fair objective function is